JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_7_Terminology/P.md

 > Personality is never spontaneous; it is the gift of the Paradise Father.
 Personality is superimposed upon energy, and it is associated only with living energy system identity can be associated with nonliving energy patterns. <a id="s86_227"></a>[UB 0:5.4](/en/The_Urantia_Book/0#p5_4)

 > The Universal Father is the secret of the reality of personality the bestowal of personality, and the destiny of personality.
 The Eternal Son is the absolute personality, the secret of spiritual energy morontia spirits, and perfected spirits.
 The Conjoint Actor is the spirit-mind personality, the source of intelligence, reason, and the universal mind.
->
+[UB 0:5.5](/en/The_Urantia_Book/0#p5_5)

 > The personality of mortal man is neither body, mind, nor spirit; neither is it the soul.
 Personality is the one changeless reality in an otherwise ever-changing creature experiences and it unifies all other associated factors of individuality.
 The personality is the unique bestowal which the Universal Father makes upon the living and associated energies of matter, mind, and spirit, and which survives with the survival of the morontial soul. <a id="s90_447"></a>[UB 0:5.11](/en/The_Urantia_Book/0#p5_11)

 > In the contemplation of Deity, the concept of personality must be divested of the idea of corporeality.
 A material body is not indispensable to personality in either man or God.
 The corporeality error is shown in both extremes of human philosophy.
 In materialism, since man loses his body at death, he ceases to exist as a personality; in pantheism, since God has no body, he is not, therefore, a person.
 The superhuman type of progressing personality functions in a union of mind and spirit.
 >
 > Personality is not simply an attribute of God; it rather stands for the totality of the co-ordinated infinite nature and the unified divine will which is exhibited in eternity and universality of perfect expression.
-Personality, in the supreme sense, is the revelation of God to the universe of universes. <a id="s94_308"></a>[UB 1:5.12](/en/The_Urantia_Book/1#p5_12)
+Personality, in the supreme sense, is the revelation of God to the universe of universes. <a id="s94_308"></a>[UB 1:5.12-13](/en/The_Urantia_Book/1#p5_12)

 > Personality is one of the unsolved mysteries of the universes.
 We are able to form adequate concepts of the factors entering into the make-up of various orders and levels of personality, but we do not fully comprehend the real nature of the personality itself.
 We clearly perceive the numerous factors which, when put together, constitute the vehicle for human personality, but we do not fully comprehend the nature and significance of such a finite personality.
 >
 > Personality is potential in all creatures who possess a mind endowment ranging from the minimum of self-consciousness to the maximum of God-consciousness.
 But mind endowment alone is not personality, neither is spirit nor physical energy.
 Personality is that quality and value in cosmic reality which is exclusively bestowed by God the Father upon these living systems of the associated and coordinated energies of matter, mind, and spirit.
 Neither is personality a progressive achievement.
-Personality may be material or spiritual, but there either is personality or there is no personality. <a id="s98_595"></a>[UB 5:6.2](/en/The_Urantia_Book/5#p6_2)
+Personality may be material or spiritual, but there either is personality or there is no personality. <a id="s98_595"></a>[UB 5:6.2-3](/en/The_Urantia_Book/5#p6_2)

 > Personality is a unique endowment of original nature whose existence is independent of, and antecedent to, the bestowal of the Thought Adjuster.
 Nevertheless, the presence of the Adjuster does augment the qualitative manifestation of personality.
 Thought Adjuster, when they come forth from the Father, are identical in nature, but personality is diverse, original, and exclusive; and the manifestation of personality is further conditioned and qualified by the nature and qualities of the associated energies of a material, mindal, and spiritual nature which constitute the organismal vehicle for personality manifestation.
 >
 > Personalities may be similar, but they are never the same.
 Persons of a given series, type, order, or pattern may and do resemble one another, but they are never identical.
 Personality is that feature of an individual which we know, and which enables us to identify such a being at some future time regardless of the nature and extent of changes inform, mind, or spirit status.
 >
-> Personality is that part of any individual which enables us to recognize and positively identify that person as the one we have previously known, no matter how much he may have changed because of modification of the vehicle of expression and manifestation of his personality. <a id="s104_278"></a>[UB 16:8.3](/en/The_Urantia_Book/16#p8_3)
+> Personality is that part of any individual which enables us to recognize and positively identify that person as the one we have previously known, no matter how much he may have changed because of modification of the vehicle of expression and manifestation of his personality. <a id="s104_278"></a>[UB 16:8.3-5](/en/The_Urantia_Book/16#p8_3)

 > Human personality is the time-space image-shadow cast by the divine Creator personality.
 And no actuality can ever be adequately comprehended by an examination of its shadow.
 Shadows should be interpreted in terms of the true substance. <a id="s106_239"></a>[UB 1:6.1](/en/The_Urantia_Book/1#p6_1)

-_Personality_ is designed and bestowed by the Universal Father. <a id="s108_64"></a>[UB 21:2.6](/en/The_Urantia_Book/21#p2_6)
+> _Personality_ is designed and bestowed by the Universal Father. <a id="s108_64"></a>[UB 21:2.6](/en/The_Urantia_Book/21#p2_6)

 > Personality is that cosmic endowment, that chase of universal reality, which can coexist with unlimited change and at the same time retain its identity in the very presence of all such changes, and forever afterward. <a id="s110_219"></a>[UB 130:4.6](/en/The_Urantia_Book/130#p4_6)